marzwick/DemoSite/site/src/inclusive.md

 - Commit to one action you could take to ensure students engage in the facets of science.
 - Commit to one action you could take to create a productive failure experience in your course.

-### Submodule Objectives

-This module is divided into a number of submodules.
-Their objectives are:

-**Inclusive Learning Defined:**
+## Inclusive Learning Defined

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

     `TODO write these`

-**Why Inclusive Learning:**
+Inclusive learning encompasses the strategies, structure and climate of a learning environment.
+An inclusive learning environment is one in which students feel a sense of belonging, value, and respect, and are provided with the necessary resources and opportunities to actively learn.

+## Why Inclusive Learning

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

     - Explain why inclusive learning environments matter.
     - Identify actions an instructor can take to create inclusive learning environments.
     - Understand key concepts and principles:
         - Inclusive learning environments lead to persistence and diversity in STEM.
         - Inclusive learning environments come from inclusive teaching practices.

-**A Framework for Inclusive Learning:**

-`TODO write these`

-**Inclusive Learning in Practice:**

-*Share Your Identity:*

-- Examine your identities.
-- Predict how instructor identities influence student outcomes.
-- Decide which identities to share.
-- Understand key concepts and principles:
-    - Your identity influences the classroom learning environment.
-    - The first step is to be aware of them.

-*Address Biases and Assumptions:*

-- Examine your biases and assumptions.
-- Predict how biases and assumptions influence student outcomes.
-- Commit to one action you could take to mitigate the negative impacts of biases and assumptions in your course.
-- Understand key concepts and principles:
-    - Biases and assumptions influence the classroom learning environment.
-    - We all hold biases and assumptions.
-    - Biases and assumptions are very difficult to change, but the first step is to be aware of them.

-*Mitigate stereotype threat:*

-- Examine how your course might activate stereotype threat.
-- Predict how stereotypes influence student outcomes.
-- Commit to one action you could take to mitigate the negative impacts of stereotype   threat in your course.
-- Understand key concepts and principles:
-    - Stereotype threat influences the classroom learning environment.
-    - We all hold stereotypes.
-    - Stereotypes are very difficult to change, but the first step is to be aware of them.

-*Create a sense of belonging in STEM:*

-- Examine how your course might create or preclude a sense of belonging.
-- Predict how belonging influences student outcomes.
-- Commit to one discrete and one systemic action you could take to promote a positive sense of belonging in your course.
-- Understand key concepts and principles:
-    - The classroom learning environment influences the extent to which student feel a sense of belonging.
-    - Belonging affects outcomes and persistence in STEM.

-*Connect Facets of Science with Inclusive Learning:*

-- Examine how your course provides students with access to the facets of science.
-- Predict how experiencing the facets of science influences student outcomes.
-- Commit to one action you could take to ensure students engage in the facets of science.
-- Understand key concepts and principles
-    - The facets of science provide a framework for engaging students in learning science authentically.
-    - Students who engage in authentic science practices are more likely to persist in STEM.
-    - Just one CURE in college can increase persistence in STEM.

-*Create Productive Failure Experiences:*

-- Examine where students implicitly or explicitly learn about failure in your course.
-- Predict how experiencing personal or scientific failure influences student outcomes.
-- Commit to one action you could take to create a productive failure experience in your course.
-- Understand key concepts and principles:
-    - Science and discovery are based on failure.
-    - Failure can be personal or scientific.
-    - Learning how to fail productively may lead to positive student outcomes.

-**An AJEDI lexicon for inclusive learning:**

-- Know the relevant terms for inclusive learning.
-- Understand key concepts and principles:
-    - AJEDI = antiracism, justice, equity, diversity, and inclusion

-## Inclusive Learning Defined

-Inclusive learning encompasses the strategies, structure and climate of a learning environment.
-An inclusive learning environment is one in which students feel a sense of belonging, value, and respect, and are provided with the necessary resources and opportunities to actively learn.

-## Why Inclusive Learning

 Diversity in STEM starts with inclusive learning environments.
 There is no shortage of proven inclusive teaching methods; in fact the number of choices can be overwhelming.
 Moreover, who we are as people also influences the learning environment.